eosofsky/hoVRboard/README.txt

 Physics
-Have a board in a scene taking in input from tracker Got it to move forward and brake using forces
+Have a board in a scene taking in input from tracker Got it to move forward and turn using forces
-BUT
-Forces does not seem to support turning
-May need to simulate physics ourselves :(

 Terrain
 Built with the terrain editor